Skip to main content

 Discover other scenarios during which you can switch Medigap plans.

-My husband always has “buyer’s regret”.
+My husband always has buyer’s regret.
 What if he chooses a Medicare Advantage plan and doesn’t like it?
 Does he have to wait an entire year to get a new plan?

 Fortunately for your husband, there is a way out that doesn’t require waiting a full year.

 The Medicare Advantage Open Enrollment Period runs from Jan.
 1 through March 31.
-During this time, someone who is enrolled in a Medicare health plan as of the first day of the year can switch plans, or leave Medicare Advantage and return to Original Medicare with a Part D drug plan.
-In both instances, the new plan coverage will begin the first day of the month after your new plan gets your request to enroll.
-The Medicare Advantage Open Enrollment Period does not provide an opportunity to switch Medicare Part D drug plans.
+During this time, someone who is enrolled in a Medicare Advantage health plan as of the first day of the year can switch a different Medicare Advantage plan with or without drug coverage or leave Medicare Advantage and return to original Medicare with the ability to also join a separate Part D drug plan.

 How true are those Medicare advertisements claiming to provide coverage for dental, vision, and hearing benefits?

 Anything that sounds too good to be true probably is.
 Keep in mind that the ads are designed to prompt people with Medicare to call a phone number, enter an email address, or perform some other action to learn more about an advertised plan.
-Beneficiaries need to recognize that placing a call, providing an email address, or returning a postcard routinely opens the door to more direct marketing and possibly high-pressure sales tactics.
-You can independently learn more about plans in your area by visiting medicare.gov or refer to the Compare Health and Drug Plans in your area portion of the Medicare and You handbook which you receive each fall.